Article | October 3, 2024

 Why are electric school buses the right choice for my district?

 Electric school buses are the only school bus type with zero tailpipe emissions.
-That means no tailpipe emissions of harmful pollutants that can be damaging to students’ physical health and cognitive development.
+That means no tailpipe emissions of harmful pollutants that can cause asthma, cancer and cognitive development issues in children.

 Electric school buses run cleaner and quieter, and drivers report high satisfaction.
 With electric school buses successfully operating in urban, rural and suburban settings – and in every type of climate nationwide – they’re proven to be effective and reliable.